vivangkumar/icanhazissues/README.md

 - Clone the repository
 - Install all node dependencies using `npm install`
+- You'll need to create a new Github application.
+  Call it what ever you want, make sure the callback uri points to your local hostname and port Copy the secret and client ID
+- Create an account with Pusher if you dont have one and copy the credentials
 - Create a `config.json` in the root directory
     This must contain the following fields: